Change is scary.

 Especially when the change includes software change or when it requires some help from the IT team, a change management tool can come in handy.

-Let’s take a look at the best change management tools that will change your change process for the better 🙌
+Let’s take a look at the top 6 best change management tools that will change your change process for the better:

 Planning-oriented change management tools

-Depending on the type of change and where exactly you are on the change process, you can see if you need a planning-oriented management tool or not.
+Depending on the type of change and where exactly you are in the change process, you can see if you need a planning-oriented management tool or not.

-Thankfully we have two tools that give great priority to planning and team management first and foremost on the list.
+Thankfully we have 2 great tools that prioritize planning and team management first and foremost on the list.

 And what exactly does this tool trusted by Google, Lyft, and Dell do, you ask?